Episode 1648 - John Mulaney

 there's a lot of awkwardness.

+In the sitcom?
 No, the Dick Cavitt talk show.
+Oh, Dick Cavitt.

-I think I meant Dick Cavavavit.
+I think I mean Dick Cavot.
+No, Dick Cavitt.

-Dick Cavitt, oh, for sure.
+Dick Cavitt.
+Oh, for sure.

 And the audience was rarely laughing.

+You didn't get the feeling they were there half the time.
 You didn't get the feeling that anyone felt the role of a studio audience is to be laughing on steroids the whole time.

-No, no, it was all.
+It was all.

 And applauding every beat.
+Yeah.

-Yeah, and some of those British shows.
+And some of those British shows.

 And there's a bit of that in your show.